 A few days later I made a small trip to Den Bosh -a medieval city and among the oldest cities in the Netherlands.
 It has lots of cool old buildings such as The Moriaan is the oldest brick building in The Netherlands, built in the 13th century and now the tourist office.
 AJ and I went on a subterranean cruise of the canals hidden behind and below the ancient houses a network called the Binnendieze that once spanned 22 kilometres.
 It was pretty cool thing to see.

-Even without the bike crashes, buying of shoes (of which Dutch shops are great for), and going to exhibitions at teh Hermitage Amsterdam branch - starring Alexander the Great I was tempted to do visits to Delft and Maastricht.
+Even without the bike crashes, buying of shoes (of which Dutch shops are great for), and going to exhibitions at the Hermitage Amsterdam branch - starring Alexander the Great I was tempted to do visits to Delft and Maastricht.
 However, I had been truly saturated by culture and besides AJ was getting a bit fed up of me sleeping on his kitchen floor.
 From my laptop I had been receiving job email alerts in the UK so I prepared my way back home.